Skip to main content

 Objectives:

-Upon successful completion of the course, students will be able to: Define leadership from an academic, ecclesiastical, and ministerial perspective; identify the necessary elements to be an impacting leader in our community, church and/or place of employment; explain the concepts of leadership that make this a task that involves everyone; affirm the areas of leadership where we are strong and reinforce those where we lack skills; design a leadership model that helps start and/or revitalize their ministries.
+Upon successful completion of the course, students will be able to: define leadership from an academic, ecclesiastical, and ministerial perspective; identify the necessary elements to be an impacting leader in our community, church and/or place of employment; explain the concepts of leadership that make this a task that involves everyone; affirm the areas of strong leadership and reinforce areas lacking skills; and design a leadership model that helps start and/or revitalize ministries.

 Instruction:

 Instruction is offered completely online or in synchronous format through the use of study guides, required and supplemental readings, quizzes, homework, lab-required interaction with the instructor, and/or final exams.
 The course assesses students’ end-of-course knowledge and skills in an online format.
-Major topics taught in this course include a general study on the integration of ministerial / pastoral and leadership theory and practice in the Hispanic Pentecostal context.
-This is a Leadership course that will discuss the different theories and concepts of leadership from a ministerial and ecclesiastical perspective, applicable to your ministerial context.
-Emphasis will be placed on those concepts that help open a ministry according to divine design, providing models that prepare the leader / pastor, impacting leadership and decision-making in your ministry.
-In addition, the culture and identity of the ministry context will be examined to better understand the dynamics of leadership.
+Major topics include a general study on the integration of ministerial/pastoral and leadership theory and practice in the Hispanic Pentecostal context; different theories and concepts of leadership from a ministerial and ecclesiastical perspective, applicable to a ministerial context.
+Emphasis on those concepts that help open a ministry according to divine design, providing models that prepare the leader/pastor, impacting leadership and decision-making in a ministry.
+In addition, the culture and identity of the ministry context are examined to better understand the dynamics of leadership.

 Credit recommendation: